NewTV

-NewTV is Newton, Massachusetts’ community media center, paid for by taxes on local cable bills.
+NewTV is Newton, Massachusetts’ community media center, paid for through fees assessed on local cable bills.

 Residents of the City of Newton, members of Newton-based non-profit organizations, employees of Newton businesses and City of Newton employees are eligible to become members of NewTV.
 NewTV offers services to the community, including production services, original programming and training.

 History

 In the 1980s, Newton’s Mayor, Theodore D. Mann, traveled to cities around the US and saw that independent public access television stations were being established.
 He wanted to see that happen in Newton.
 At the time, Continental Cable held the local access facilities and channels.
 Mayor Mann got to work organizing community members to form NewTV’s first Board of Directors.
 By 1990, this Board was established and set out to find a home and employees for NewTV.
 Construction began at the NewTV facility in 1991 and it opened on June 7, 1992.

 NewTV spent its first fifteen years at its Lincoln Street location.
 There, it expanded from a single channel (NewTV 13) to a three-channel line-up (community, education and government).
 In 1994, NewTV began producing Newton News, a weekly news program.
 In 2006, NewTV moved to its current Needham Street location.
 In 2013 they did a build-out to expand the facility to approximately 7000 square feet.
 On October 3, 2013 NewTV launched an HD channel through a partnership with RCN.
 NewTV was the second public access television station to be offered an HD channel in Massachusetts.
 NewTV now has three HD channels with RCN.

 The station is funded by a 5% fee paid by cable TV providers Verizon, Comcast and RCN.
 It also collects membership fees from participants and holds fund-raisers.